• Skip to primary navigation

 • Fragrance or essential oil (optional)

-round shape sketched onto felt with pencil
+A rounded shape sketched onto felt with pencil to create a pumpkin.

-pumpkin shape sewn on felt
+A pumpkin shape sewn on felt.

 felt pumpkin shape turned right side out

+Step 3.
 Turn the pumpkin right side out.

 Fabric Pumpkin Filling

-Stuffing pumpkin with filling and paper funnel
+Stuffing pumpkin with filling using a paper funnel.

-Take a small section of a branch, vine or a small dowel rod to use as your stem.
+Step 3.
+Take a small section of a branch, vine, or a small dowel rod to use as your stem.
+Gather the fabric around the stick and use hot glue to keep it in place. (you can also use a cinnamon stick here)

-Alternatively, you can make a few running stitches at the top of the pumpkin.
+Making running stitches at the top of the pumpkin.

 Tip: Use a matching color thread.
 I used white to make it easy for you to see how it works.

-Gather stitch pulled around stem
+Gather stitching pulled around stem.

 Bowl of fabric pumpkin sachets on coffee table